 - Acknowledge New Zealand’s bicultural heritage by integrating tikanga and Te Reo into our learning programmes and by providing regular Whanau Afternoons.

-- Run a varied PE programme, which include ball skills, swimming, Run, Jump & Throw and PMP (perceptual motor programme).
+- Run a varied Physical Education programme, which include ball skills, swimming, Run, Jump & Throw and PMP (perceptual motor programme).

 - Value the arts – we encourage children to explore their creativity through dance, drama and visual arts.